Choosing a Thesis Lab

 By the end of this workshop, you will be able to:

-• Organize your thinking about your rotations
+• Organize your thoughts about your rotations so far

 Materials